DavidJKTofan/cf-file-sharing-platform/README.md

 # File Sharing Platform

-A modern file sharing platform built on Cloudflare's edge infrastructure.
-Upload files with expiration dates, privacy controls, and comprehensive admin management.
+This is a file-sharing platform built on Cloudflare's edge infrastructure.
+It allows users to upload files with expiration dates and privacy controls, and provides an admin dashboard for file management.

+The project is a serverless application with the following components:

+- **Backend**: Cloudflare Workers written in TypeScript, using the Hono web framework.
+- **File Storage**: Cloudflare R2 for object storage.
+- **Metadata Storage**: Cloudflare KV for storing file metadata.
+- **User Roles**: Cloudflare D1 for managing user roles and permissions.
+- **Authentication**: Cloudflare Access for securing admin endpoints.
+- **Frontend**: Vanilla JavaScript, HTML, and Tailwind CSS.

+The application supports two upload methods: a legacy `multipart/form-data` upload and a modern, resumable upload using the TUS protocol.

 ## Architecture